 Similarly, it can make it a challenge to interpret others’ emotional cues.
 Once again, this can lead to assumptions and misunderstandings that cause conflict and lead to anger or rage.

-How to Manage ADHD Anger in Adults
+How to Manage ADHD Rage and ADHD Anger in Adults

-Though ADHD and anger in adults are closely linked, they’re not inseparable.
+Though ADHD and rage or anger in adults are closely linked, they’re not inseparable.
 A handful of methods and treatments are specifically designed to help those with ADHD manage both the intensity and frequency of their anger and resulting outbursts.

 Take an ADHD Medication